 I had gone, from torn-coverless books and warm-humid classrooms to well-lit central air-conditioned rooms where textbooks sat so new, you could literally smell the plastic wrapping on them.

 Simply put, it was next to heaven in comparison to the school I had come from.
-It was like the promise land every parent dreamed of their child attending.
+It was like the promised land every parent dreamed of their child attending.

 The Day I Became Aware of Blackness

 When I returned to school the next day, I began to play the role.
-I’d tell myself “remember not to act too black,” so I could fit in.
+I’d tell myself, “remember not to act too black,” so I could fit in.
 Although my mother always said to me be proud of my heritage.
 We even celebrated Kwanzaa.
 However, my desire to fit in, in my young teenaged mind, trumped whatever cultural impact my mother tried to instill in me.
-The proliferation of skewed European-style learning in a curriculum that had less than one-percent of the African-American story coupled with the occasional racial implicitly-biased/racist teachers were cause of my, personal, down fall.
+The proliferation of skewed European-style learning in a curriculum that had less than one percent of the African-American story, coupled with the occasional racial implicitly-biased/racist teachers was the cause of my personal downfall.

-The stress to assimilate myself and the fear of being criticized of my usege of African-American colloquialisms, the added fear of the possibility of being intentionally or unintentionally graded incorrectly on homework assignments all sent me into a state of anexity.
+The stress to assimilate me and the fear of being criticized of my usage of African-American colloquialisms, the added fear of the possibility of being intentionally or unintentionally graded incorrectly on homework assignments all sent me into a state of anxiety.
 As a result, I began to skip classes and then school.

-A year later, I found myself in alternative school.
-It would be the first time in my life I had a black male as a teacher.
+A year later, I found myself in an alternative school.
+It would be the first time in my life I had a Black man as a teacher.
 Mr. Anderson was an anomaly.

-A few years later, I became a History and English teacher at an area charter, were seeing well educated and finely dressed male and female teachers is the norm.
-At this school where black empowerment isn’t a taboo, students cite poems of black excellence.
+A few years later, I became a History and English teacher at an area charter were seeing well educated and finely dressed male and female teachers are the norm.
+At this school where black empowerment isn’t taboo, students cite poems of black excellence.
 It truly is a place where ambers (i.e. students) ignite the fire of passion in little black minds.
 The aim of achieving black excellence is a real reachable possibility at this school.